olgamoskvyak/wbia-plugin-pie-v2/README.rst

     python train.py --cfg configs/01_whaleshark_cropped_resnet50.yaml train.batch_size 48

-To evaluate a model on the test subset, set the parameter `test.evaluate True` and parameter `test.visrank True` to visualize results.
-Provide the path to the model.
+To evaluate a model on the test subset, set the parameter ``test.evaluate True`` and parameter ``test.visrank True`` to visualize results.
+Provide a path to the model saved during training.
 For example:

 .. code:: bash